 The foundation of Offshore Yachts was laid during World War II when steel shortages led the U. S. Navy to consider alternative construction materials.
 Richard O. Hunt, future founder of Offshore Yachts, pioneered the use of laminated fiberglass in the construction of auxiliary navy boats.
 After the war, Richard went on to build the first laminated fiberglass pleasure cruisers.
-In 1958, Richard's sons joined him in the business, and one of those sons, Robert Hunt, continues to run the business to this day.
+In 1958, Richard's sons joined him in the business, and continued the legacy.

 Our deep, finely-Veed forward sections result in a sharp, destroyer-type entry which cuts through seas, eliminating slapping and pounding.
 An Offshore's deep fore-foot combined with the location of fixed weights (engines) and liquid weights low in the hull and at the center of buoyancy produces the best ride on the water.
 Hence our motto:

 "Offshore - The softest ride on the water."